Subscription orders can be cancelled at anytime. Free delivery on all subsequent subscription orders. Find out more about subscriptions.

 Explore the Range

-If you decide that you'd like to give your baby a soother, it's best to wait until around four weeks after birth to give you both time to settle into your feeding routine (whether you're breastfeeding or bottle feeding) and to give your baby time to learn how to get milk from your nipple or the teat of a bottle.
+If you decide that you'd like to give your baby a soother, it's best to wait until around four weeks after birth.
+That way, you both have time to settle into your feeding routine (whether you're breastfeeding or bottle feeding) and your baby has time to learn how to feed from your nipple or the teat of a bottle.

-If you introduce a dummy before they're settled into a steady feeding routine, there's a chance that your little one could get confused between feeding and suckling, which may lead to feeding problems.
+If you introduce a dummy before they're settled into a steady feeding routine, there's a chance that your baby could get confused between feeding and suckling, which may lead to feeding problems such as nipple confusion.

-Yes, they can.
+Yes, babies can have a dummy when sleeping.
 To help establish a regular sleep routine, you can offer your baby a dummy before you put them down to sleep (during the day or night) alongside following other safe sleep guidelines.

-Our Breast-Like Nighttime Soothers glow in the dark so they're easier to find in the middle of the night!
+Tommee Tippee Nighttime Soothers glow in the dark so they're easier to find in the middle of the night.

-It's important to note that not all babies will like a dummy and you should never force your little one to accept their dummy.
+It's important to note that not all babies will like a dummy, and you should never force your baby to accept their dummy.

-If your little one seems to be resisting their dummy, try offering it when they're more relaxed or towards the end of a feed, but if they continue to refuse their dummy, don't force them as this will only cause more distress for you both.
+If your baby seems to be resisting their dummy, try offering it when they're more relaxed or towards the end of a feed, but if they continue to refuse their dummy, don't force them as this will only cause more distress for you both.